BinukiMihara/News-Text-Summerizer/README.md

-# IRWA-project
+# News Text Summerizer
-End-to-End Text Summarization and Analysis System
+End-to-End Text Summarization and Analysis System implemented for the IRWA module in my Y3S1.